cinnaamonka/GenerateDungeon/README.md

 1.In the first and second steps I am filling the map using FillRect function and choosing randomly a place to put the first room.
 ![FirstRoom](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/1e0f80d9-0ea5-4c5b-9d64-0393bbc053ae)

 3. Rather than randomly selecting squares for new features, our algorithm follows a deliberate approach.
-By focusing on wall squares adjacent to clear ones (horizontally or vertically), the method ensures visually pleasing connections and guarantees accessibility to every square.
+Algorithm searches for the next place to fill with walkable tile.

+a) If current cell is not a floor of a corridor, we can make feature here.
+b) If cell above is floor or corridor we will build a feature from the northern wall of the existing room.
+c) If cell to the right is floor or corridor we will build a feature from the western wall of the existing room.
+d) If cell to the left is floor or corridor we will build a feature from the eastern wall of the existing room.
+e) If cell below is floor or corridor we will build a feature from the southern wall of the existing room.

 ![image](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/655f4a73-3f38-4d86-92f1-c9071cbc7207)